devout27/paysley-woocommerce/paysley/readme.txt

 In the search field type “Paysley” and click Search Plugins.
 Once you’ve found our plugin you can view details about it such as the point release, rating, and description.
 Most importantly, of course, you can install it by simply clicking "Install Now", then "Activate".

+From the WordPress dashboard, click Plugins > Installed Plugins.
+Under Paysley, click ‘Settings’.
+Here you will need to input your Paysley Production Access Key, and check the box to Enable Paysley.

 = Manual installation =

 The manual installation method involves downloading our plugin and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).